A Popular FLEXIBLE Warm Neutral: Benjamin Moore Ballet White

 Ballet White on the exterior of a home

-Ballet White is a great choice for an exterior as natural light really makes ALL of the aspects of Ballet White (yellow-cream-beige-gray) recede so that it generally looks like a soft, light, neutral colour with no dominant personality or colour shining through.
+Ballet White is a great choice for an exterior as natural light really makes ALL of the aspects of Ballet White (yellow-cream-beige-gray) recede so that it generally looks like a soft, light, neutral color with no dominant personality or color shining through.
 If you have a south-facing home you could expect to see a BIT more warmth.

 Before Ballet White…

 See the before and afters here: A Stunning Exterior Makeover – Painted Brick and More

 If you’ve read my post re: picking exterior paint colors, you’ll know that exterior colors tend to come up a bit lighter than you THINK they will.
 Ballet White proves this point nicely, without looking white or stark.